The field of research into the benefits of CBD grows every day and there are now CBD assistance programs available for helping veterans.

 In 2016, a study showed that CBD can produce a fast-acting antidepressant and anti-anxiety effect by stimulating serotonin in the brain.

-Besides anxiety, insomnia is one of the most common symptoms of PTSD and many veterans who are sleep deprived also experience other health problems.
+Besides anxiety, insomnia is one of the most common symptoms of PTSD.

 Without adequate sleep, healthy individuals experience reductions in their overall quality of life and well being.